araskal/Azure-Cloud-Mining-Script/index.md

 - If you are a **student**, you can register for free at [https://azure.microsoft.com/nl-nl/free/students/](https://azure.microsoft.com/en-us/free/students/) and receive $100 to spend on Azure.
 You will **NOT** need a credit card to create your account.

 - If you have an MSDN subscription (probably from work), you will be provided with $50-$150 credits every month.
 This is a private subscription, and can not be monitored by others.
-So why not use it to mine some crypto?

-### Create a Monero Wallet (XRM) & Choose a pool
+### Create a Monero Wallet (XMR) & Choose a pool

 We will be mining monero, as it is the most profitable coin to mine on Azure.
 You need to create a personal wallet to safely store your crypto.
-I personally use Mymonero: [https://mymonero.com/](https://mymonero.com/), but you can use any XRM address for mining.
+I personally use Mymonero: [https://mymonero.com/](https://mymonero.com/), but you can use any XMR address for mining.

 ### Set-up